Much of what the rest of the world considers Italian food hails from the central regions of Italy.

-Velvety smooth olive oils, world-famous cheeses, savory cured meats and rich tomato sauces grace the tables of this sun-scorched.
-Beef dishes can be found more often here and the hills of Tuscan and Umbria are known for their wild boar.
-Both coasts share their love of locally caught seafood and the rugged interior is known for hearthy mountain fare.
+Velvety smooth olive oils, world-famous cheeses, savory cured meats and rich tomato sauces grace the tables of the central area of the country.
+Beef dishes can be found more often here, and the hills of Tuscany and Umbria are known for their wild boar.
+Both coasts share a love of locally caught seafood and the rugged interior is known for hearthy mountain fare.

 The wines of Umbria include many excellent whites like the famous Orvieto, as well as higly praised reds such as Torgiano Rosso and Montefalco Rosso.

 Le Marche' s versions of the famous fish stew known as brodetto include red and gray mullet, cuttlefish or squid (or both), oil, garlic and saffron.
 The port of Ancona is known for stoccafisso (stockfish), sole, bream, clams and mussels.
 Vincisgrassi is made with ground pork, mushrooms, tomato and béchamel sauce and topped with local truffles.
 Favorite meats include veal, rabbit, game birds (quail, pigeon), chicken and goose.
 Both meats and fish are usually done either in a porchetta style using fennel, garlic and rosemary or potacchio (with onion, tomato, white wine and rosemary).
 Young Pecorino cheeses and the Casciotta d'Urbino is also popular.

 Le Marche's wines include the reds Rosso Conero, Rosso Piceno and Vernaccia di Serrapetrona.
 Le Marche is home to standout white wines like Verdicchio (dei Castelli di Iesi or di Matelica) and Bianchello del Metauro, both excellent with seafood.